-- When both the person donating the organ and the person getting the organ are covered members under this plan, each will get benefits under their plans. - When the person getting the organ is a covered member under this plan, but the person donating the organ is not, benefits under this plan are limited to benefits not available to the donor from any other source.
-This includes, but is not limited to, other insurance, grants, foundations, and government programs. - If a member covered under this plan is donating the organ to someone who is not a covered member, benefits are not available under this plan.
+- When both the person donating the organ and the person getting the organ are our covered members, each will get benefits under their plan. - When the person getting the organ is our covered member, but the person donating the organ is not, benefits under this plan are limited to benefits not available to the donor from any other source.
+This includes, but is not limited to, other insurance, grants, foundations, and government programs. - If our covered member is donating the organ to someone who is not a covered member, benefits are not available under this plan.